rocket-pool/RPIPs/RPIPs/RPIP-40.md

 - The existing conflict of interest regulations prove overly restrictive, hindering the deliberation process within the GMC.
 Periodically, the GMC faces emergencies necessitating resource reallocation, potentially compromising the effectiveness of decision-making.
 Permitting committee members who submit grants to also participate in other grant decisions, with the provision for any member to declare a conflict of interest, offers a pathway to restoring much-needed efficiency without imposing burdensome regulations.
 - The current schedule causes the discussion period to fluctuate between 9 and 16 days.
 This update allows a consistent 16-day discussion period, which leads to more time to research, negotiate, and discuss each award.
 - RPIP-26 superseded RPIP-18 but incorrectly left out the 'Selection and Governance' section.
 This update restores that missing section.
+- As the GMC has increased its facilitation of bounties, it has recognized the necessity for greater clarity regarding the bounty process.
+This clarity aims to mitigate potential conflicts of interest among GMC members who are interested in participating in bounty completion.

 ## Specification